Citizen Promaster Diver BN0150-28E · โ˜… 4.4 Top Pick Check price on Amazon →

 Rated +/- 15 sec/month.
 Our unit averaged 8 sec/month gain over 11 months, well inside spec.
 Quartz accuracy is consistent and does not need positional regulation.

 Six months on the daily strap before slight stretching at the buckle hole.
-Replacement straps are $15 to $40.
+Replacement straps the price for the price.
 A rubber strap upgrade improves comfort substantially.